Wednesday, July 31, 2024

 said that she saw the apparitions of the Sacred Heart.

-There are a number of other churches that have religious significance in the town.
+There are a number of other churches that have significance in the town.

 The Church of Notre-Dame, of which only the choir remains.
 Old